Princess Hilda of Nassau

-Princess Hilda Charlotte Wilhelmine of Nassau (5 November 1864 – 8 February 1952) was Grand Duchess of Baden from 28 September 1907 to 22 November 1918 as the consort of Grand Duke Frederick II.
-Hilda and Frederick were the last grand ducal couple of Baden before the German Revolution of 1918.
+Princess Hilda of Nassau (Hilda Charlotte Wilhelmine; 5 November 1864 – 8 February 1952) was Grand Duchess of Baden from 28 September 1907 to 22 November 1918 as the consort of Grand Duke Frederick II.
+Hilda and Frederick were the last grand ducal couple of Baden.

+The youngest daughter of Adolphe, Grand Duke of Luxembourg, who was Duke of Nassau until he was deposed in 1866, Hilda married the future Grand Duke Frederick II in 1885.
+The marriage did not produce surviving children.
+The couple became Grand Duke and Grand Duchess in 1907, however they were deposed in 1918 when all German monarchies were overthrown during the German revolution of 1918–1919.